ckvsoft/SEUSS/README.md

 On a Cerbo GX the filesystem is mounted read only.
 See [https://www.victronenergy.com/live/ccgx:root_access](https://www.victronenergy.com/live/ccgx:root_access).
-In order to make the filesystem writeable you need to execute the following command before running the install script:
+In order to make the filesystem writeable you need to execute the following command before running the installation script:

 ```
 /opt/victronenergy/swupdate-scripts/resize2fs.sh